SilentComics/Strip/README.md

-WIP Wordpress-Theme-for-Silent-Comics
+WIP WordPress-Theme-for-Silent-Comics
 =================================

 Still rough — Working on it — Feel free to download the ZIP file and test the theme.

 ![screenshot](http://silentcomics.com/images/screenshot.png)

-# Silent Comics Wordpress Theme
+# Silent Comics WordPress Theme

 This is SilentComics — a simple Wordpress theme, designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
 The theme, still in development, is released under the GNU General Public License.